 MnSCU said it “reserves the right to deny an inappropriate preferred name including, but not limited to those that: avoid legal obligations, misrepresent or violate other system policies.”
 Moreover, preferred names can’t be used to promote a company.

-It is not technologically feasible to include preferred names on some university documents or technology, according to MnSCU documents.
-Ramon Padilla is Vice Chancellor of Information Technology at MnSCU’s system office.
-He said third-party technology is an example of a place where these limitation exist.
-This technology is not part MnSCU’s Integrated Statewide Records System (ISRS), the University and System Office have no control over these third-party companies’ name policies and records.
+According to MnSCU documents, it is not technologically feasible to include preferred names on some university documents or technology.
+Ramon Padilla, Vice Chancellor of Information Technology at MnSCU’s system office, said third-party technology is an example of a place where these limitation exist.
+This technology is not part MnSCU’s Integrated Statewide Records System (ISRS), the University has no control over these third-party companies’ name policies and records.

 Who Does it Help?

 Saby Labor is Metro’s Women and LGBTQ Student Services Coordinator and Retention Specialist.
 She said the policy will help a variety of students at Metro.
-“In thinking about the audiences it impacts the most, we’ve identified [at least] four, […] the first being transgender students and gender non-conforming students,” said Labor.
+“In thinking about the audiences it impacts the most, we’ve identified [at least] four … the first being transgender students and gender nonconforming students,” said Labor.
 “They may or may not pass as their preferred gender, so having a preferred name policy is a way to celebrate their identity and validate it.”

 International students will also be impacted, according to Labor.
 She said some international students have a name from their native country and a western name, and it can be difficult to know which name the person would rather use.
 “Often they are sort of juggling two names and it’s hard for them,” she said.

-Students that identify with what we colloquially call a nickname will be able to use that name on their documentation.
+Students that identify with a nickname will be able to use that name on their documentation.
 Labor said there have been issues in the past with finding students in the directory if they use a nickname or shortened version of their name, so this should help alleviate those issues.
 This policy could also impact people with multiple last names as well.
 Labor said this can be common in Latino communities.

 She said the switch for class rosters and D2L will positively impact students.
 “The piece about it being on D2L is going to be so crucial for our students because a large percentage of their interaction is in class.
 So, whether they’re in an online class or in person, [their preferred] name [is what will be] printed on the class roster and the name their peers see on the class discussions.”